-Spark Sport customer offered 'pathetic' 10 per discount after streaming Rugby World Cup issues
+Spark Sport customer offered 'pathetic' 10% discount after streaming Rugby World Cup issues

 "In my mind, I've paid for that copyright product, so I don't have any qualms about going on an illegal streaming site and I'll get better coverage and better commentary."

-They said if an overseas tourist asked them how they should watch the game and whether to buy a Spark sport pass, they would say "not in a million years."
+He said if an overseas tourist asked them how they should watch the game and whether to buy a Spark Sport pass, they would say "not in a million years."

-"You're better to go to a bar and watch the game," they said.
+"You're better to go to a bar and watch the game," he said.

-They were even able to watch an illegal stream of the game at the same time as Spark Sport's lacklustre footage.

-These complaints follow yesterday's report that a group of irate rugby fans plans to sue Spark for $250 million for failings in its livestreaming service of the Rugby World cup.
+These complaints follow yesterday's report a group of irate rugby fans plans to sue Spark for $250 million for failings in its livestreaming service of the Rugby World Cup.

 Continued criticism of the service prompted Spark Sport to confirm it is offering additional "customer care measures" last Wednesday.